Αμοργός – Cyclades

 Selected walks: For walks on Amorgos take a look in Trekking in Greece by Marc Dubin (referred to below as “/Dubin/”), Walking the Aegean Islands by Dieter Graf (referred to below as “/Graf/”) or his newer Amorgos, Naxos, Paros and the Eastern & Northern Cyclades (referred to below as “/Graf2/”), which is more up-to-date.
 Even Greek Island Hopping by Frewin Poffley lists the major walks, and has a small map.
-A new book Amorgos – A Walker’s & Visitor’s Guide (se picture above) by Paul and Henrietta Delahunt-Rimmer looks very interesting.
+A newer book Amorgos – A Walker’s & Visitor’s Guide (se picture above) by Paul and Henrietta Delahunt-Rimmer looks very interesting.
 On the web visit Walking, hiking and trekking on AMORGOS by Raymond Verdoolaege.
-There is also a walking map of the island for sale just about everywhere, by Dr. Georg Perreiter.
-It has not been updated for a long time and is not great on detail.
-You can see scans of this map here:
+A new and updated Anavasi (1:32000) map now exists (picture above), and I can only recommend this one warmly.
+I only had an old walking map that used to be on sale just about everywhere on the island, by Dr. Georg Perreiter, but that one has not been updated for a very long time and must be considered completely outdated by now.
+If you are still interested you can see scans of the map here:

 •1 Katapola – Hora – Ag.
 Ilias – Moni Hosoviotissa – Hora – Ag.
 Georgios Valsamitis – Stavros – Katapola (6h14 walking time, add time for sightseeing at the Monastery, sightseeing and lunch in Hora and sightseeing at Minoa etc.): This is a combination of walks 2 and 3 in /Graf/ (or 8 and 6 in /Graf2/), and takes in the best of the island in just one day!
 For experienced walkers only.